Deep and Wide Building Campaign

 - Make the console movable

-Our kitchen has great potential to deepen and widen our ministry.
-It is used extensively for Wednesday night dinners and youth group meals.
-However, many avoid using it because of limited preparation and serving capability.
-It lacks freezer storage, serving counter space, functional oven capability, a dishwasher, and an appropriate exhaust fan.
-The new design addresses these needs and provides a usable kitchen that can accommodate future potential for new ministries, such as a neighborhood meal ministry, where we can feed and welcome people with true nourishment.
+Our kitchen plays a key role in our ministry's mission to go deep and wide.
+While it is used for Wednesday night dinners and youth group meals, many avoid using it because of limited preparation and serving capability.
+The updated design addresses these needs and provides a usable kitchen that can accommodate potential new ministries, such as a neighborhood meal ministry, where we can feed and welcome people with true nourishment.